 Lay down a yoga mat or on a comfy rug and relax your abdominal muscles.
 Make sure your back is straight and you are comfortable in your positioning.
 Bring both knees up towards your chest and hold for 30 seconds to one full minute.
 Make sure you are breathing in and out slowly as you count.
 Stretch your legs out and relax and then repeat.

-On a comfortable surface, kneel down and put your heads towards your head and lead to the ground.
+On a comfortable surface kneel down, put your head towards your head and lead to the ground.
 When your hands are spread out on the ground above your head, relax your back muscles and breathe deeply.
 You can rest your head on the floor to keep balance.

 Start with your weight on your hands and feet in a crouched position.
 Relax your butt down between your heels.
 It should be above the ground about a foot and should be comfortable.
 This can be a little difficult for people with knee pain, so go slow and only hold as long as it is comfortable.